-Biological and biomedical science
+Study biological and biomedical science

 There are many different fields of biology and biological science.
 This means you could focus on a specific area such as molecular biology or zoology.
-Biomedical science concentrates on medical research and the development of treatments.
-Topics you might study include anatomy, neuroscience and genetics.

 All departments are committed to research-led learning.
 You’ll be supported by world-leading scientists who are at the forefront of their specialist areas.
 Learning takes place in dedicated science facilities, state-of-the-art laboratories and off-site field trips.

 Sheffield has an excellent reputation for postgraduate employment.
 For example, 97% of biomedical science graduates are employed or in further education within six months of graduating (DLHE 2017).
 You’ll develop key employability skills and you'll have the opportunity to take part in work placements and professional research projects.

 Biology degree options at the University of Sheffield